coopcruise/coopcruise/README.md

 The script prints and saves mean relative speed change by ACC penetration, with a 95% confidence interval, under `results/SumoEnvCentralizedTau_merge_flow_percent_50_multi_lane_explore/Multi-lane/`.

-Repeat the train and evaluate commands with `--env_class SumoEnvCentralizedMinGap` for distance headway, or `SumoEnvCentralizedVel` for the RL speed-limit baseline.
+Repeat the train and evaluate commands with `--env_class SumoEnvCentralizedMinGap` for distance headway, or `--env_class SumoEnvCentralizedVel` for the RL speed-limit baseline.
 Those evaluations land in their own `results/` directories.

 ### Full paper grid